codex-team/editor.js/docs/api.md

 ---

-Blocks have access to the public methods provided by Editor.js API Module.
+Tools have access to the public methods provided by Editor.js API Module.
 Plugin and Tune Developers can use Editor\`s API as they want.

+## Block API

+API for certain Block methods and properties.
+You can access it through `editor.api.block.getBlockByIndex` method or get it form `block` property of [Tool constructor](../types/tools/block-tool.d.ts) argument.

+`name: string` — Block's Tool name (key, specified in `tools` property of initial configuration)

+`config: ToolConfig` — Tool config passed on Editor initialization

+`holder: HTMLElement` — HTML Element that wraps Tool's HTML content

+`isEmpty: boolean` — `true` if Block has any editable content

+`selected: boolean` - `true` if Block is selected with Cross-Block Selection

+`set stretched(state: boolean)` — set Block's stretch state

+`stretched: boolean` — `true` if Block is stretched

+`call(methodName: string, param?: object): void` — method to call any Tool's instance methods with checks and error handlers under-the-hood.
+For example, [Block lifecycle hooks](./tools.md#block-lifecycle-hooks)

+`save(): Promise<void|SavedData>` — returns data saved from current Block's state, including Tool name and saving exec time

+`validate(data: BlockToolData): Promise<boolean>` — calls Tool's validate method if exists

 ## Api object description